MicroEJ/VEEPort-Sony-Spresense/readme.rst

 Error on link during the first compilation
 ---------------------------------------------------------
-- When you flash a new board do not forget to flash the bootloade (read https://developer.sony.com/develop/spresense/developer-tools/get-started-using-nuttx/nuttx-developer-guide#_flashing_bootloader).
+- When you flash a new board do not forget to flash the bootloader (read https://developer.sony.com/develop/spresense/developer-tools/get-started-using-nuttx/nuttx-developer-guide#_flashing_bootloader).
 - The linker file given in the NuttX repository may not have the correct name.
 This result in the following error :literal:`arm-none-eabi-ld: cannot open linker script file spresense/sdk/../nuttx/configs/cxd56evb/scripts/gnu-elf.ld: No such file or directory`.
 To solve this you can simply create a symlink with the expected name :
     - :code:`$ cd spresense//nuttx/configs/cxd56evb/scripts/`
     - :code:`$ ln -s ramconfig.ld gnu-elf.ld`